Chapter 4:

 “Thanks.”

 I opened my phone and checked the home phone number I had saved.
-People in ye olden times may have needed to remember phone numbers, but with the magic of technology, I would never resort to their primitive ways.
-I threw the change I got from the food stand and, with considerable trial and error, slowly dialed the number, barely remembering to enter the extension number at the beginning.
+In the old days, people might have needed to remember phone numbers, but with the magic of technology, I would never resort to their primitive ways.
+I threw the change I got from the food stand and, and with considerable trial and error, slowly dialed the number, barely remembering to enter the extension number at the beginning.

 I could hear the dial tone.
-Oh man, the dread in my heart was only getting heavier by the second.
+Oh man, the dread in my heart only grew heavier by the second.
 The phone finally connected.
 Time to do or die.

 “Hey Mom, I—”

-“John Caesarea!” screeched the voice othe other side.
-Yup, this was the woman I had to reluctantly call my mother.
+“John Caesarea!” the voice on the other side screeched.
+Yup, this was the woman I was made to call my mother.
 “Do you have any idea how worried your father and I have been?”

 “Liste—”